ibivu/B4TM-Galaxy-2017/README.md

 ### Prepare Docker and stuff

 Please refer to [this](https://github.com/ibivu/B4TM-Galaxy-2017/tree/master/docker), which will guide you through the preparation.

+### Read all the documents in this Github repo

+We have covered as many answers to the questions you might be confronted with as possible in these documents.
+Therefore, before posing questions, please look them up in these documents to check whether they have been answered or not.

 ## Part 1: run a workflow in Galaxy